T-Dog (The Walking Dead): Development and reception

 IronE Singleton, who played T-Dog, recalled: "when I was first cast in the show, I was told that I would do two, maybe three episodes, but I ended up staying on the show for three seasons.
 How miraculous is that?
 So, I'm very thankful for that."
 Singleton found it liberating as an actor to be cast in a role that was not based on a character in the comics, because "you start with a clean slate.
 There's nothing more liberating about starting with something that is not written.
 You pretty much create the history of that character and that character's life story.
 Whatever you do, whatever you come up with, whatever you decide on, you can go with it and, if the director or the execs they like it, then you'll stick with it."
-Singleton said that he didn't have any conversations with Robert Kirkman, Frank Darabont, or Glen Mazzara on how to develop his character, so "T-Dog basically had my life story.
+Singleton said that he did not talk with Robert Kirkman, Frank Darabont, or Glen Mazzara on how to develop his character, so "T-Dog basically had my life story.
 He grew up in the projects, in the city, and he was fortunate enough to get to college through a football scholarship and, eventually, academic scholarships.
 He majored in speech communications, the same as I did.
 I also majored in theater, but I did not attach that to T-Dog because it probably would've made him a little more dramatic, and we're already dramatic enough on TV.
 Then, he graduated from college, but didn't make it to the pros.
 He came close, but ended up getting a regular blue collar/white collar type of job."

 Leonard Pierce of The A.V.
 Club commented in his review of "Guts" that IronE Singleton was "wildly overacting" and that T-Dog "isn't much more than a clown".
-IGN's Eric Goldman called T-Dog one of the new additions to the show that were not in the comic books that were "either overdone or completely un-engaging" in the first season.
+IGN's IGN's Eric Goldman called out T-Dog as one of the new characters created for the show and did not appear in the comics that he felt were "either overdone or completely un-engaging" in the first season.